Deaf Awareness for Early Years Practitioners

 Deaf children can do anything other children can do, given the right support from the start.
 Effective language and communication skills lie at the heart of their social, emotional and intellectual development.

-This programme will give you an understanding of what deafness is and explain some of its causes whilst exploring best practices when communicating with children with a hearing loss.
-You’ll have the opportunity to learn some basic signs and explore how you can use books and rhymes to support children with a hearing loss.
+After taking part in the session, you will be able to explain what deafness is and some of its causes and describe best practices when communicating with children with a hearing loss.
+You’ll be able to use some basic signs and describe ways to use books and rhymes to support children with a hearing loss.

 - What is deafness?